 Park your car in the lot on the right side of the road just past the end of the causeway.
 From there, you can hoof it along the sidewalk to the causeway or take a short path to a boardwalk and overlook that sits at the edge of the freshwater lagoon.

 Winter is a great time to spot waterfowl, especially blue-winged and green-winged teal, canvasback, ruddy and ring-necked ducks.
 From the overlook, you can see them feeding on the widgeon grass that grows on the bottom of the marsh.

 On the Sunday we visited Huntington Beach, we also saw one of a pair of bald eagles that has a nest across the street in Brookgreen Gardens.
 Every time the raptor moved, the ducks in the pond scattered.
 Apparently, the eagles breed in the middle of winter and are not beyond stealing fish from ospreys or other birds.

 After enjoying the spectacle with several knowledgeable birders, we moseyed across the causeway to a 500-foot boardwalk that extends into the salt marsh over spartina grass, pluff mud and those delectable oysters.
 The observation area on the boardwalk is a great spot to look out for sandhill cranes, rosette spoonbills and swallow-tailed kites.

-From there, we hiked the easy two-mile out-and-back Sandpiper Pond Nature Trail.
+From there, we hiked the easy 2-mile out-and-back Sandpiper Pond Nature Trail.
 After crossing through a coastal forest of oaks and red cedars, we came upon a saltwater pond with a nifty observation platform.
-The day’s visitors included great blue herons, egrets and assorted ducks.
+The day's visitors included great blue herons, egrets and assorted ducks.